wavefrontHQ/help/cloud_integrations_add_amazon.md

 Setting up an Amazon Web Services cloud integration requires establishing a trust relationship between Amazon and Tanzu Observability by Wavefront.
 This involves creating a role in Amazon Web Services, providing it with read-only access, and getting the Role ARN.

+**Note**: Depending on the Tanzu Observability version that you use, there might be slight differences between the UI and the documented procedures for setting up and managing your AWS integration.

 Then, you can register the integration:

 1. In the **Name** text box, enter a meaningful name.